Aye-aye: Anatomy and morphology

 A full-grown aye-aye is typically about 2 ft long with a tail longer than its body.
 The species has an average head and body length of 14–17 in plus a tail of 22–24 in, and weighs around 4 lb.

 Young aye-ayes typically are silver colored on their front and have a stripe down their back.
 However, as the aye-ayes begin to reach maturity, their bodies will be completely covered in thick fur and are typically not one solid color.
 On the head and back, the ends of the hair are typically tipped with white while the rest of the body will ordinarily be a yellow and/or brown color.

 Among the aye-aye's signature traits are its fingers.
 The third finger, which is much thinner than the others, is used for extracting grubs and insects out of trees, using the hooked nail.
-The finger is unique in the animal kingdom in that it possesses a ball-and-socket metacarpophalangeal joint, can reach the throat through a nostril and is used for picking one's nose and eating mucus (mucophagy) so harvested from inside the nose.
+The finger is unique in the animal kingdom in that it possesses a ball-and-socket metacarpophalangeal joint, which can reach the throat through a nostril and is used for picking their nose and eating the debris (mucophagy) harvested from inside the nose.
 The aye-aye has also evolved a sixth digit, a pseudothumb, to aid in gripping.

-The complex geometry of ridges on the inner surface of aye-aye ears helps to sharply focus not only echolocation signals from the tapping of its finger, but also to passively listen for any other sound produced by the prey.
-These ridges can be regarded as the acoustic equivalent of a Fresnel lens, and may be seen in a large variety of unrelated animals, such as lesser galago, bat-eared fox, mouse lemur, and others.
+The complex geometry of ridges on the inner surface of aye-aye ears helps it to accurately focus not only echolocation signals by tapping its finger, but also to passively listen for other sounds produced by prey.
+These ridges can be regarded as the acoustic equivalent of a Fresnel lens, and can be seen in a large variety of unrelated animals, such as lesser galago, bat-eared fox, mouse lemur, and others.

 Females have two nipples located in the region of the groin.
 The male's genitalia are similar to those of canids, with a large prostate and long baculum.